 Jon Blake graduated in English and Education in 1978 and subsequently qualified as an English and Drama teacher, going on to teach at every level of the education system as well as a wide range of classes in the community.
 From 1994 to 2000 he taught creative writing at the University of Glamorgan, specialising in writing for children, and was a visiting lecturer in creative writing at the University of Newport from 2006 to 2013.

 Jon’s first story was published in 1984.
-He has since written over fifty titles and been published by many of the major publishing houses, including Puffin, Hodder, OUP, Heinemann, Collins and Walker Books.
-Little Stupendo was shortlisted for the 1995 Children’s Book Award.
-Big sellers include the picture book You’re A Hero Daley B (over 200,000 worldwide sales), One Girl School, Stinky Finger’s House of Fun and the subsequent House of Fun series.
-Though primarily known as a writer of the absurd, Jon has also written politically-charged young adult fiction, notably The Last Free Cat, selected for the prestigious International Reading Association Young Adults Choices reading list.
-In 2011, Jon explored self-publication with a novel about the 1969 Isle of Wight Festival.
+He has since written over sixty titles and been published by many of the major publishing houses, including Puffin, Hodder, OUP, Heinemann, Collins and Walker Books.
+Little Stupendo was shortlisted for the 1996 Children’s Book Award.
+Big sellers include the picture book You’re A Hero Daley B (over half a million worldwide sales), One Girl School, Stinky Finger’s House of Fun and the subsequent House of Fun series.
+Though primarily known as a writer of the absurd, Jon has also written politically-charged young adult fiction, notably The Last Free Cat, selected for the prestigious International Literacy Association Young Adults Choices reading list.
+In 2011, Jon’s adult novel, 69ers, fictionalised the 1969 Isle of Wight Festival to rave reviews.

 Jon was brought up in Southampton, the son of an electrician and a shopworker.
 He has lived in Cardiff since 1987, where he has been involved in many community projects, including Adamsdown Song.
 His main website is here.
 His Amazon page is here.
-His band Shipbuilding is here.
 Jon regularly visits schools and is available for talks and workshops for a very reasonable fee.
 He is a member of the National Association of Writers in Education, has a disclosure certificate and public liability insurance.

 “We are definitely living at a time when there are many excellent writers of both poetry and prose for young people in Cymru : from Jon Blake in Cardiff, to Jenny Sullivan ( now living in France) and Catherine Fisher of Newport.
 These, together with Mike Church and others, should be read and enjoyed in every single school in our country.”
 (Mike Jenkins)